 The Secondary 3 PE programme is designed to give Swiss students opportunities to build on their leadership skills and teamwork.
-The 10 week Creative Aerobic Routine (CAR) Module sees our students work in groups to create a 3 minute aerobic workout from scratch.
+The 10-week Creative Aerobic Routine (CAR) Module sees our students work in groups to create a 3-minute aerobic workout from scratch.
 This platform allows them to nurture their creativity, confidence and leadership.
-At the end of the 10 weeks, the routines are graded, and the best routine is used as part of the school ACES Day in Term 3.
-This student driven event allows students to take greater ownership and pride in their own creative learning.
+At the end of the 10 weeks, the routines are graded, and the best routine is used as part of the schools ACES Day in Term 3.
+This student-driven event allows students to take greater ownership and pride in their own creative learning.

 Secondary 4/5 Modules:

 The Secondary 4 PE programme is designed to develop Swiss students into self-directed learners and responsible citizens.
 The FIT4Life programme is a culmination of their 4 years spent in Swiss Cottage and develops students’ intrinsic motivation to exercise and pursue healthy living beyond their time in school.
 This module requires students to design and implement a training programme to achieve an optimal level of physical health and performance to enhance their quality of life.
 At the end of the module, students develop an understanding of how to plan, organise and conduct group workout sessions and experience the benefits of focused and intentional training.

 We develop students into Healthy and Fit Sports Ambassadors through the Sports Leaders Programme.

 Students join our programme through the annual Student Leaders Recruitment.
 Recruited Sports Leaders consistently develop their confidence and leadership skills through various channels including weekly duties as PE Representatives of their respective classes as well as leading in numerous annual school events such as Swiss Cross-Country, Swiss Olympics, Swiss Past vs Present invitational games, and Swiss ACES Day workout.